uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

   In that case, the returned value contains iterators pointing to the positions past the last elements processed according to the algorithm semantics.
 - ``for_each`` does not return its function object.

-Except for these differences, the signatures of parallel range algorithms correspond to the working draft of the next edition of the C++ standard (C++26).

 Auxiliary Definitions
 +++++++++++++++++++++